Medically Reviewed By

 What Is Pleural Effusion?

-The human body consists of a thin layer of tissue and fluid that lines the lungs and chest cavity.
+The human body consists of a thin layer of tissue and fluid that lines the lungs inside of the chest cavity.
 This thin layer is called the pleura, also called the pleural cavity.
 The pleura’s role is to offer a buffer for the lungs to expand as needed against the chest wall.

-The pleura consists of two tissue linings with two sides: one against the surface of the lungs and the other against the chest wall.
-Between these two tissue linings is a thin space consisting of fluid.
-A pleural effusion – also called “fluid around the lungs” or “water on the lungs” – is an abnormal collection of fluid in this thin space between the pleura linings.
+The pleura consists of two tissue linings: one against the surface of the lungs and the other against the chest wall.
+Between these two tissue linings is a thin space that holds a small amount of fluid.
+A pleural effusion is a condition – also called “fluid around the lungs” or “water on the lungs” – with an abnormal collection of fluid that builds up in the space between the pleura linings.

-Approximately 1.5 million people in the United States are diagnosed with pleural effusion each year.
+Approximately 1.5 million people in the United States each year who are are diagnosed with pleural effusions.
 It’s a common health condition and has a wide range of potential causes.
-Around 100,000 cases of pleural effusion are due to cancers such as malignant pleural mesothelioma.
+Around 100,000 cases of pleural effusions are due to cancers such as malignant pleural mesothelioma.

 There are two types of pleural effusion.
+Determining the type of pleural effusion can help doctors narrow down the potential causes.
 They differ in how they are caused:

-- Transudative pleural effusion — It’s caused by fluid leaking into the pleural space, which leads to more pleural fluid that there should be.
-This type is most often due to heart conditions.
+- Transudative pleural effusion – It’s caused by fluid leaking into the pleural space, which leads to more pleural fluid than there should be.
+This type is most often due to heart failure.

 - Exudative pleural effusion — This is caused by blocked blood vessels or lymph vessels, inflammation, infection or tumors.